Organics Processing Plant

 How much material would be shipped to Kate Valley for processing?

-About 40,000 tonnes of organic material will be transported to Kate Valley for the second stage of composting per year.
-This is about ⅔ of the total amount of organics being processed in the first stage at the Organics Processing Plant (60,000 tonnes).
-During the first stage of processing about a third of the organics is reduced due to material breakdown and moisture loss.
+Each year, we’ll transport about 40,000 tonnes of organic material to Kate Valley for the second stage of composting.
+This is about two thirds of the total amount of organics being processed in the first stage at the Organics Processing Plant (60,000 tonnes).
+During the first stage of processing, about a third of the organics are reduced due to material breakdown and moisture loss.
 This moisture is captured, passed through the biofilter and discharged.

-Would you still be able to accept organics from Waimakariri District Council under the recommended short-term option?
+Are you still be able to accept organics from Waimakariri District Council under this short-term option?

-Yes, under the recommended short-term option organics from Waimakariri District Council (approximately 5000 tonnes per year) will continue to be processed.
+Yes, organics from Waimakariri District Council (approximately 5000 tonnes per year) is still being processed.

 How much is the short-term option costing ratepayers?

-It is estimated to cost an additional $276,000 per year.
-This would be funded through existing budgets, where possible.
+It’s costing an additional estimated $276,000 per year.
+This is being funded through existing budgets, where possible.

-How did you come up with the short-term option to partially process organics indoors at the OPP, with the second stage off-site?
+How did you come up with the short-term option to partially process organics indoors at the Organics Processing Plant, with the second stage off-site?

-The recommended short-term option is the outcome of extensive consultation with the Bromley community, wider Christchurch residents and mana whenua.
+The short-term option is the outcome of extensive consultation with the Bromley community, wider Christchurch residents and mana whenua.
 The desire to continue processing kerbside organics was strongly reflected in the consultation feedback.
-This option will ensure kerbside organics continue to be processed until the long-term solution is fully operational.
-The recommended option complies with our sustainability standards and the risk of offensive and objectionable odour on the Bromley community through this option is also very low.
+This option ensures kerbside organics continue to be processed until the long-term solution is fully operational.
+It also complies with our sustainability standards, and the risk of offensive and objectionable odour in the Bromley community through this option is also very low.

 How long will the short-term option be operating?

-Organics will continue to be processed at the plant in Bromley until the new plant is operational.
-The new plant is expected to be operational by late 2026.
+We’ll continue to process organics at the plant in Bromley until the new plant is operational.
+We expect the new plant to be up and running by late 2026.

 Odour monitoring reports